 “I’ve purchased quite a few wholesale deals in my career.
 I’ve never cared what the wholesaler made because I negotiated a deal that worked for me and my business.
 Regardless of what the wholesaler made, I was happy with my profits.
 I didn’t care if he made hardly any profit, or if he made a huge profit.
 It was irrelevant to my calculations.
 All that mattered was that 1) I was getting a good deal, and 2) that it fit my property investments goals.”

 If you can purchase at a price that makes financial sense, the wholesaler’s profit margin does not matter to you.
 If it is large, that just means that he or she did a good job locating and negotiating a great deal which made it possible for you to have this opportunity to make money from the deal.
 But, if you balk at the wholesale assignment fee or try to nickel and dime them down a few more grand, you may very well convince that wholesaler not to do business with you again.
-We've already scratched a couple of investors off our list just because they tried to change the deal at the closing table because they didn’t like that we were making $4-5K on the property when in reality that's the amount of money the typical Real Estate Agent makes from listing it.
+I’ve already scratched a couple of investors off my list just because they tried to change the deal at the closing table because they didn’t like that I was making $4-5k on the property; as much money from the deal as Realtors would have for listing it.

 Creative Closings for Property Investments

 If you are bringing a lender into the picture and having to get financing, you may have to work with the wholesaler to structure the deal to get passed some lending requirements.
-There are creative ways to avoid seasoning issues and assignment fees on the HUD1, and you will need to work with the wholesaler and the seller to get it done.
-Cash is king in this business, but a good wholesaler will work with you if you have your T’s crossed and I’s dotted to have your financing in place on any real estate deal.
+There are creative ways to avoid seasoning issues and assignment fees on the Hud1, and you will need to work with the wholesaler and the seller to get it done.
+Cash is king in this business, but a good wholesaler will work with you if you have your T’s crossed and I’s dotted to have your financing in place on any real estate deal in .